JasnahOrg/nrt_segfault_repro/README.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 8 filtered out; finished in 9.49s
 ```
-- The primary function of interest `run_trn` in xla_runner.rs, which calls helper functions in trn.rs.
+- The primary function of interest is `run_trn` in xla/src/xla_runner.rs, which calls helper functions in xla/src/trn.rs.